 - If the renter abandons the rented premises; eg: leaving for vacation without notifying the landlord of the intended absence

-- To show the apartment to prospective tenants
+- To show the apartment, family home or duplex to prospective tenants

 - Inspection of the dwelling unit

-To gain access, landlords need to provide their tenants with a 12 hours’ notice to enter the premises prior to showing up at the door.
+To gain access, landlords need to provide their Florida tenants renting the dwelling unit with a 12 hours’ notice to enter the premises prior to showing up at the door.
+Possession of the premises is still yours, but you must respect a tenant's right to privacy.

 Florida Rent Rules

-Tenants in Florida pay rent in order to live in and enjoy their rental unit.
-There are certain disclosures, under the state’s rental law, about the rental fees that every tenant must know of.
+Tenants in Florida pay rent in order to live in and enjoy their rental unit throughout the tenancy.
+There are certain disclosures, under the Florida landlord-tenant law, about the rental fees that every tenant must know of.

 They include: